Chiral plasma instability and inverse cascade from nonequilibrium left-handed neutrinos in core-collapse supernovae: Inverse cascade in chiral MHD

 The analytically predicted temporal evolution of the magnetic field due to the growth of the CPI ($\propto {\rm e}^{t/\tau_{\rm CPI}}$) is also shown by a black solid line, for reference.
 In all models, the growth rate of the magnetic field in the early phase of simulation runs after the relaxation of the initial perturbation of the magnetic field has good agreement with the linear analysis of the CPI.
 In the later phase of the simulations, the amplification of the magnetic field due to the CPI is saturated.

+The magnetic helicity $H_{\rm mag}$ is drastically generated in the nonlinear phase.
+The temporal evolutions of $H_{\rm mag}$ and $N_{5, {\rm eff}}$ for model 1 are plotted by red and blue lines in Fig.~\ref{fig2}.
+The vertical axis is normalized by the initial effective chiral charge, $N_{5, {\rm eff,ini}}$.
+From the point of view of the conservation of the total helicity, the decrease of $N_{5, {\rm eff}}$ compensates for the increase of $H_{\rm mag}$.
+As discussed later, the saturation level of $N_{5, {\rm eff}}$, which is related to $\xi_B$ by Eq.~(\ref{eq: xi_B 2nd}), depends on $L$.

 The inverse cascade of the magnetic energy and fluid kinetic energy is also observed in all our models.
-Figure~\ref{fig2} shows several time snapshots of 3D rendering of $B_x$ and magnetic field lines in the whole calculation domain of Model 1 ($\xi_{B, {\rm ini}}=10^{-1}$) listed in Table~\ref{table1}.
-In panels~(a) and (f), only $B_x$ is illustrated.
-In panels~(b), (c), (d) and (e), the magnetic field lines are visualized in the negative $x$ region and the colors of the magnetic field lines indicate the strength of $B_x$.
-The two-dimensional (2D) distribution of $B_x$ on the surface of the calculation box in the negative $x$ region is made transparent to depict the magnetic field lines.
+Figure~\ref{fig3} shows several time snapshots of 3D rendering of $B_x$ and magnetic field lines in the whole calculation domain of model 1 ($\xi_{B, {\rm ini}}=10^{-1}$) listed in Table~\ref{table1}.
+In Figs.~\ref{fig3}(a) and \ref{fig3}(f), only $B_x$ is illustrated.
+In Figs.~\ref{fig3}(b)--\ref{fig3}(e), the magnetic field lines are visualized in the negative $x$ region and the colors of the magnetic field lines indicate the strength of $B_x$.
+The 2D distribution of $B_x$ on the surface of the calculation box in the negative $x$ region is made transparent to depict the magnetic field lines.
 We can see that the correlation length of $B_x$ (the size of the red and blue regions) becomes larger over time.
-The final length scale of $B_x$ becomes comparable to $L$ as shown in panel~(f).
+The final length scale of $B_x$ becomes comparable to $L$ as shown in Fig.~\ref{fig3}(f).
 This feature can be checked in all models listed in Table~\ref{table1}.
-In addition, the inverse cascade of the fluid kinetic energy in Model 1 is confirmed in Fig.~\ref{fig3}.
-The box size and time in each panel in this figure are the same as those in Fig.~\ref{fig2}.
-While $v_x$ has small-scale structures in the linear phase [panel~(b)], it gradually organizes large-scale structures in the nonlinear phase [panels~(c)--(f)].
+In addition, the inverse cascade of the fluid kinetic energy in model 1 is confirmed in Fig.~\ref{fig4}.
+The box size and time in each panel in this figure are the same as those in Fig.~\ref{fig3}.
+While $v_x$ has small-scale structures in the linear phase [Fig.~\ref{fig4}(b)], it gradually organizes large-scale structures in the nonlinear phase [Figs.~\ref{fig4}(c)--\ref{fig4}(f)].

 Let us now discuss the physical reason why the magnetic field exhibits the inverse cascade in this system.
-In the linear phase of our simulation runs, the CPI with the typical wavelength $\lambda_{\rm CPI}$ is developed as shown in Fig.~\ref{fig2}(b).
-In this phase, the anomaly equation (\ref{eq: anomaly equation}) shows that $n_{5}$ is independent of time and so is $\xi_B$ [see Eq.~(\ref{eq: xi_B 2nd})].
-This is confirmed in Fig.~\ref{fig4} that shows the temporal evolution of $\langle \xi_B \rangle$.
+In the linear phase of our simulation runs, the CPI with the typical wavelength $\lambda_{\rm CPI}$ is developed as shown in Fig.~\ref{fig3}(b).
+In this phase, the anomaly equation (\ref{eq: anomaly equation}) shows that $n_{5,{\rm eff}}$ is independent of time and so is $\xi_B$ [see Eq.~(\ref{eq: xi_B 2nd})].
+This is confirmed in Fig.~\ref{fig5}, which shows the temporal evolution of $\langle \xi_B \rangle$.